svermeulen/vim-NotableFt/README.md

 And then remapping the desired keys to the `<plug>` mappings in your .vimrc (see the bottom of the file vim-extended-ft.vim for an example).

-To force enable or disable smartcase matching, use this option in your .vimrc:
+To disable smartcase matching, and either force case-sensitive or case-insensitive, use this option in your .vimrc:

 `let g:ExtendedFT_caseOption = `